ShepleySound/city-explorer-api/README.md

 ***08-23-2022 5:30PM*** - Application receives requests and sends a response with static data.

+***08-23-2022 5:30PM*** - Application receives requests and sends a response using the WeatherBit API.

+***08-24-2022 11:00PM*** - Application online.
+Heroku integration repaired.
+Will continue monitoring for errors.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->